You don’t have to give a financial contribution to help veterans. Here are some simple, low-cost ways to make an impact on a veteran today:

 3. Help the Homeless

 The VA estimates that over a fifth of homeless individuals in the nation once served in a foreign war.
-The Obama administration has vowed to end veteran homelessness by 2015.
 Do your part by volunteering your time at an organization assisting the homeless individuals in your area.
 If you know of a veteran who is homeless or at risk of homelessness, call the VA’s National Call Center for Veteran Homelessness at 1-877-4AID-VET or visit their website.
 You can use this contact to access free VA services and to learn how to support and encourage veterans to use these services.

 4. Write a Letter

 Many veterans organizations sponsor letter writing campaigns that provide letters of gratitude to veterans.
 Express your thanks for a veteran’s service in a heartfelt letter.
-Operation Gratitude is a California-based organization that organizes letter writing campaigns for veterans.
-To send a letter to a veteran, follow the instructions below:
+There are a number of organizations that facilitate sending letters to adtive, reserve and veteran military military around the world.
+Check out A Million Thanks to learn how you can participate.

-If you know a Veteran who would like to receive letters, please give their name, mailing address and war(s) they served in to Penny Alfonso at OpGratVolunteer1@yahoo.com
+If you know a Veteran who would like to receive letters, A Million Thanks can also help.

-If you would like to thank a veteran by donating your vehicle to Vets Vehicles, please call 888-838-7834, or visit vetsvehicles.org for more information.
+If you would like to thank a veteran by donating your vehicle to Vets Vehicles, please call 888-838-7834, or visit Vets Vehicles – Donate for more information.